 So many people were wondering the best way to display flowers in a basket.
 The easiest way I have found is to set a bowl in the bottom of the basket.

 This bowl will hold the water and the flowers so your basket will not get ruined.
 Plus, most baskets won’t hold water obviously, so the bowl is the perfect option if your basket is round.

 Criss-Cross Tape Method for Flower Arrangements

 Your flowers will flop in a bowl unless you use the criss-cross tape method.
 This supports the stems and helps your flowers look visually proportioned in your vessel and allows the display to work.

-After you have the tape on and bowl in place add your water before you add your flowers.
+After you have the tape on and bowl secure and in place, add your water before you add your flowers.